| Burning boat I used to go out on joint sampling trips

 deep muck.
 One aside: I often sat on the engine cover, but

+luckily wasn't perched there when the explosion happened.
 The photos were taken by Scott Stine.
 Scott was staying on

 the north shore, and since this was early morning,